lcar-dsport/clustering_spotify_songs/README.md

-# Can K-Means clustering be utilized to group Spotify songs based on the audio features valence and tempo?
+# Can machine learning be used to group Spotify songs based on the audio features valence and tempo?
 ![image](images/images/Spotify_Logo.png)
 ## Table of Contents
 1. [The Dataset](https://github.com/lcar-dsport/clustering_spotify_songs/blob/main/README.md#the-dataset)